ObserveRTC/observer-service/README.md

       maxItems: 10000
       # the max time the buffer can hold an item in milliseconds
       maxTimeInMs: 1000
+    # settings of the buffer collect reports from evaluators
     reportsCollector:
       # the maximum number of items of the buffer
       maxItems: 10000